 “But, weren’t you a child?”

 Jewels nodded.
 “Children can choose.
-I was eleven, and my parents gave me the choice.
-An I made the right one.
+I was eleven, and my parents gave me the option.
+I made the right one.
 My father had been in the dye industry, but had slipped and fallen on some crushed flower petals.
 The damage to his back wouldn’t let him work, and my family had six children.
 By selling my Breath, we got enough money to live for years!”

 “No price is worth a soul,” Vivenna said.
 “You were--”

 “Stop judging me!”
-Jewels said, frowning.
+Jewels snapped.
 “You don’t know anything, little Idrian.
-I was watching my brothers and sisters starve to death.
+Do you know what it’s like to watch your brothers and sisters starve?
 My parents had already sold their Breath to get enough money to start the business, years before.

 “But, it was more than that.
 I was proud to sell my breath.
 I still am.
 A piece of me lives inside of the God King.
 Because of me, he continues to breathe.
-I’m part of this kingdom, in a way that few others have a chance to be.”
+I’m part of this kingdom, in a way that few others are.”

 Jewels shook her head, turning away.
 “That’s why we get annoyed by you Idrians.
 So high.
 So certain that what you do is right.
-If your God asked you to give up your Breath, or even the Breath of your child, wouldn’t’ you do it?
-You give up your children to become monks, forcing them into a life of servitude--and it’s seen as a sign of faith.
-Yet, when we do something to revere our Gods, you twist your lips at us and call it blasphemous and sick.”
+If your God asked you to give up your Breath--or even the Breath of your child--wouldn’t’ you do it?
+You give up your children to become monks, forcing them into a life of servitude.
+That’s seen as a sign of faith.
+Yet, when we do something to revere our Gods, you twist your lips at us and call us blasphemers.”

 Vivenna opened her mouth, but could come up with no response to that.
 Sending children away to become monks was different, of course.
 It didn’t require the stealing of Breath.